samuelmholley1/Life-Command-Rebuild/PROJECT_CONTEXT.md

 - The canonical field for marking a task as complete/incomplete is `completed` (boolean).
 - Do not use `is_completed` anywhere in the codebase, schema, or documentation.
 - All types, queries, and UI must reference `completed`.

+## July 2025 Architectural Progress
+- All task-related Zod schemas are now centralized in `task-schema.ts` for maintainability and clarity.
+- Inline editing for task titles is implemented with robust, attribute-based selectors and full server validation.
+All E2E tests pass in all browsers.
+- E2E and unit tests cover all critical flows, including inline editing and error handling.
+- Documentation and command usage are now strictly Yarn Berry workspace-based for reliability.